 The other major contribution of this work deals with coverability.
 Contrary to \cite{blondin_well_2017}, we relax the notion of monotony, which we call \emph{cover-monotony}, while maintaining the well-quasi-order assumption, such that the resulting class of systems have decidable coverability.
 For this class, which we refer to as \emph{cover-WSTS}, we show that a restricted version of the coverability problem is decidable, even in the absence of strong (or strict or transitive or reflexive) monotony.

 A preliminary version of this work has been presented at the 42nd International Conference on Formal Techniques for Distributed Objects, Components, and Systems (FORTE 2022).
-The contributions in this work extend the conference version as follows:

-This work further investigates the classes of branch-WSTS.
+The contributions in this work extend the conference version as follows: This work further investigates the classes of branch-WSTS.
 We explicitly prove that counter machines with restricted zero tests are branch-monotone.
-Furthermore, in this work, we prove the conjecture we had stated in the conference version claiming normalized input-bounded FIFO machines are branch-WSTS.
+Furthermore, in this work, we prove the conjecture that was stated in the conference version claiming normalized input-bounded FIFO machines are branch-WSTS.
 We also provide a sufficient condition for boundedness and non-termination for a large subclass of counter machines and FIFO machines, which strictly include branch-\WSTS.
-Apart from this, we also provide explicit proofs and examples of systems which we did not include in the conference version, along with some additional properties, notably for branch-\wqos.
+Apart from this, we also provide explicit proofs and examples of systems which were not included in the conference version, along with some additional properties, notably for branch-\wqos.

-\textbf{Outline.}~ Section~\ref{sec:prelim} introduces terminology and some well-known results concerning well-quasi-orderings and well-structured transition systems.
+\textbf{Outline.}~ Section~\ref{sec:prelim} introduces terminology and well-known results concerning well-quasi-orderings and well-structured transition systems.
 Section~\ref{sec:termbound} defines branch-WSTS, and shows that both the boundedness and the non-termination problems are decidable for such systems.
-Section~\ref{sec:examples} provides some examples of branch-\WSTS as well as provides a sufficient condition for unboundedness and non-termination for a large class of counter and FIFO machines (strictly including branch-\WSTS).
+Section~\ref{sec:examples} provides some examples of branch-\WSTS as well as provides a sufficient condition for non-termination for a large class of counter and FIFO machines (strictly including branch-\WSTS).
 Section~\ref{sec: coverability} investigates the coverability problem for WSTS with relaxed conditions.
 We conclude in Section~\ref{sec:concl}.